 The village of Duck is packed with shops, making it a shopping destination for many families visiting the Outer Banks.
 There are several shopping areas, including the Waterfront Shops at the Duck boardwalk and Scarborough Fair Shopping Village.
 Most shopping centers focus on selling local goods and specialty items that are unique to the outer banks.
-We also especially loved some of the boutique stores at Scarborough Faire, including the Sandcastle kids store in OBX.
+We also especially loved some of the boutique stores at Scarborough Faire Village, including the Sandcastle kids store in OBX.

 If you’re looking for more shopping in Duck, NC, you can also find several popular Outer Banks stores in Duck including Kitty Hawk Kites, Nags Head Hammocks, Life is Good and more.

 You can find a full listing of shops in Duck, NC in this guide.